wp-plugins/child-theme-configurator/readme.txt

 == Changelog ==

+= 1.3.3 =
+* New Feature: option to scan parent theme for additional stylesheets.
+This allows CTC to be used with themes such as "Responsive" by CyberChimps.
+* New Feature: automatically copies parent theme screenshot to child.

+= 1.3.2 =
+* Fixed unquoted regex pattern in file path security check function.
+Thanks to buzcuz for reporting this.

 = 1.3.1 =
 * Updated help tab content.
 Added additional sanitization of source and target file paths.